danielmichaels/danielms/content/retrospectives/2021/12/index.md

 At the same time, my backend implementation also hit a problem causing a two pronged debugging session whereby I had two errors but thought there was only one.
 Go is a typed language and when you say you're only sending a `string` but instead send a `[]string`, you're going to get an error.
-What tripped my up the most was the documentation of what should be getting send to my server, did not meet reality.
+What tripped me up the most was the documentations' description of what should be getting send to the server, did not match what was actually getting sent to it.
 After trawling the Auth0 forums and decoding the token I found the solution and implemented it.
 What I love here is that it was a fix *I* could easily implement into a third party module.
 In the past, I've found this process much more difficult using python.

 ### Email customers about upcoming changes to Mudmap